galindroid/GIT-Doc/README.md

 * `git tag` lists every tag we have created.
 * `git tag -d [tagName]` deletes the specified tag.
 * `git tag -a [tagName] [commitCode] -m [tagMessage]` creates a tag from an existing commit and adds a message to it.

+## Git Fork

+To make everything simpler.
+A colleague of mine once showed me this fantastic desktop app we can use to avoid all these commands.
+The program is called ***Git Fork***.
+You can download it here: [Git Fork](https://git-fork.com/).
+Also, to know how to use Fork, you'll need this guide to know what each button does.